marcof-nikogo/wf-external-decoration/README.md

 ## Hacking

-Implementing (and maybe expanding) the same protocol you can write your client using whatever suits your taste, Qt, WxWidget etc. You only have to render the decoration frame.
+Implementing (and maybe expanding) the same protocol you can write your client using whatever suits your taste, Qt, WxWidget etc.

 The workflow is: